 As in any function of the business, it’s the people with the money who are ultimately responsible for making the strategic decisions.
 PKI is no exception.
 And what seems to be happening more and more is that the money for PKI lies within the business units.
 Security operations are evolving to a consulting role where they give the advice and set the rules.
 But they don't have any authority to force somebody to follow them or to check up on somebody, other than in audits.

 So, that leaves the PKI in the hands of the line of business owners, who know even less about PKI than their IT and security advisors.
 And this leads to a certain amount of schizophrenia when it comes to the management and protection of machine identities.
 At one large bank, all of the PKI expertise was consolidated into one operations position, whose job is to go out and teach the business units how to use it.
 The strategy was to have the businesses to be responsible for their certificates.
 As a result, they are moving responsibility out to the business units, but the business units are funding it back through operations.
 In the end, the security team will fund a very small piece of it.

 Where does all of this leave machine identities?
 More often than not, in a no man’s land.
-Ironically, it’s a centralized platform for machine identity protection that will empower the business units to act independently to accomplish their individual goals.
+Ironically, it’s a centralized platform for machine identity management that will empower the business units to act independently to accomplish their individual goals.
 Enforcing standard security policies for all machine identities enterprise-wide will reduce risk and liability.
 Maintaining a complete and accurate inventory of the location and ownership of all machine identities will streamline management.
 And enabling a secure self-service certificate model will accelerate provisioning to support rapidly changing business needs.